oracle/python-cx_Oracle/doc/src/session_pool.rst

 .. method:: SessionPool.release(connection, tag=None)

-   Release the connection back to the pool.
-This will be done automatically as well if the connection object is garbage collected.
+   Release the connection back to the pool now, rather than whenever __del__ is called.
+The connection will be unusable from this point forward; an Error exception will be raised if any operation is attempted with the connection.

-   If a tag is specified, the session will be tagged (or retagged) with the specified value before being returned to the pool.
+   Before the connection can be released back to the pool, all cursors created by the connection must first be closed or all references released.
+In addition, all LOB objects created by the connection must have their references released.
+If this has not been done, the exception "DPI-1054: connection cannot be closed when open statements or LOBs exist" will be raised.

+   Internally, references to the connection are held by cursor objects, LOB objects, subscription objects, etc. Once all of these references are released, the connection itself will be released back to the pool automatically.
+Either control references to these related objects carefully or explicitly release connections back to the pool in order to ensure sufficient resources are available.

 .. attribute:: SessionPool.stmtcachesize